-Putin calls for Syria ceasefire as Aleppo evacuations continue
+Putin calls for Syria peace talks

 In the same press conference, Putin blamed ISIS forces' recapture of Palmyra in the past week on poor cooperation between Syrian, Russian and Western coalition forces.

-Syrian President Bashar al-Assad celebrated the "liberation" of Aleppo on Thursday, congratulating the Syrian people and saying "history is being written by every Syrian citizen."
+On Thursday, Syrian President Bashar al-Assad celebrated the "liberation" of Aleppo, congratulating the Syrian people and saying "history is being written by every Syrian citizen."

 The statement was released on Assad's office's YouTube channel.